-A Government servant shall be entitled to commute for a lumpsum payment upto 40 per cent of his pension.
+A Government servant shall be entitled to commute for a lump sum payment up to 40 per cent of his pension.

-c) A Government servant who retired on superannuation and applied for commutation in form 1-A of CCS (Commutation of Pension) Rules upto the date of retirement and commutation paid through Head of Office within the first month of retirement ?
+c.
+A Government servant who retired on superannuation and applied for commutation in form 1-A of CCS (Commutation of Pension) Rules up to the date of retirement and commutation paid through Head of Office within the first month of retirement.

-d) In case of commutation of provisional pension and retrospective revision of final pension?
+d.
+In case of commutation of provisional pension and retrospective revision of final pension?

-a) The reduction in the amount of pension on account of the commutation shall be operative from the date of receipt of the commuted value of pension or at the end of three months after issue of authority by the PAO for the payment of commuted value of pension, whichever is earlier.
+(a) The reduction in the amount of pension on account of the commutation shall be operative from the date of receipt of the commuted value of pension or at the end of three months after issue of authority by the PAO for the payment of commuted value of pension, whichever is earlier.

 b) The reduction in the amount of pension on account of commutation shall be operative from the date on which the commuted value of pension is credited by the bank to the applicant's account to which pension is being credited.

-d) The commuted value is paid in two stages as such the reduction in the amount of pension shall be made from the respective dates of the payment as per (a) or (b) above, as the case may be.
+d) The commuted value is paid in two stages as such the reduction in the amount of pension shall be made from the respective dates of the payment.

-The 15-year period for restoration may be reckoned from the date of retirement itself in case where the payment of commuted value of pension was/is made during the first month of retirement leading to appropriate reduction on account of commutation in the first pension itself.
-In all other cases, where the commutation of pension led/leads to a reduction in the second or subsequent month, the 15 year period will be reckoned from the date on which reduction in pension became/becomes effective.
+The 15-year period for restoration may be reckoned from the date of retirement itself in cases where the payment of commuted value of pension was/is made during the first month of retirement leading to appropriate reduction on account of commutation in the first pension itself.
+In all other cases, where the commutation of pension led/leads to a reduction in the second or subsequent month, the 15 years period will be reckoned from the date on which reduction in pension became/becomes effective.